‘Maxim’ Model Hannah Palmer Goes Topless As She Teases She’s ‘A Handful’

 Model Hannah Palmer has developed something of a personal style that she showcases frequently on Instagram and her followers love it.
-Palmer, who has been previously noticed by Maxim often teases her fans with photos showing her topless and she has done it again.
+Palmer, who has been previously noticed by Maxim, often teases her fans with photos showing her topless and she has done it again.

 Palmer’s latest Instagram post was shared Monday afternoon and her fans are already going crazy over it.
 In this sexy photo, Hannah is kneeling on a slightly mussed bed and is wearing dark, ripped up jeans.
 The model is topless and has one hand covering her breasts as the other hand toussles her hair.